 He is an avid soccer fan, and spends his free time volunteering in the community and helping raise his young family.

-Mr. Rahal will assist the school on the delivery of programs to help marginalized communities and assuring that courses that are offered are financial sustainable.
+Mr. Rahal will assist the school in the delivery of programs to help marginalized communities and assuring that courses that are offered are financially sustainable.